White-Lizard1/learn_to_nim/README.md

 # Learn to Nim

-Welcome to the thrilling world of combinatorial game theory.
-Choose, of the three following methods of accessing the file, whichever one best suits you.
+Welcome to the wild and wacky world of combinatorial game theory, starring the game of Nim!
+Of the three following methods of accessing the file, choose whichever one best suits you.

 ![image_choice](images/readme_drawing1.png)